pranav142/Openpowerlifting-Database/README.md

 - Request: GET `/api/rankings`
 - Response: JSON formatted response containing data records

+**Query Parameters:**

+- `start_index` (optional): The start index of the range (default: 0).
+- `end_index` (optional): The end index of the range (default: last record).
+- `units` (optional): The units to display weight data ("pounds" or "kilos", default: "pounds").
 ---
+In the above example (`/api/rankings`), the API call requests data records from index 1 to 10, using pounds as the unit for weight values.

+---

+**Alternate Example API Call:**

+- Request: GET `/api/rankings?start_index=5&end_index=15&units=kilos`
+- Response: JSON formatted response containing data records within the specified range and units

+In this example, the API call retrieves data records from index 5 to 15, using kilos as the unit for weight values.

 ## Get Data Record for a Specified ID